wormholelabs-xyz/example-queries-cosmwasm-verify/README.md

 This example uses the Wormhole Core contract to get the current guardian set.

-Since the core contract does not expose a function to verify a payload, this example replicates that code in `verify_signatures_from_hash`.
+Since the core contract does not expose a function to verify signatures against a payload, this example replicates that code from the `parse_and_verify_vaa` core contract method in `verify_signatures_from_hash`.

 This example also uses the `wormhole-query-sdk-rust` repo from Wormhole Labs to parse the query responses.

+It provides a trivial example of parsing a query response for a `totalSupply` call on the WETH contract.

 ## Running the Tests